Double Nickels on the Dime: Background

-Minutemen were formed by guitarist D. Boon and bassist Mike Watt, both from San Pedro, California, in 1980.
+Minutemen were formed by guitarist D. Boon and bassist Mike Watt, both from San Pedro, Los Angeles, in 1980.
 After their previous band, the Reactionaries, disbanded in 1979, the pair continued to write new material and formed the band with drummer Frank Tonche a year later.
 Minutemen signed to the Californian independent record label SST Records following their second gig.
 George Hurley, the former drummer of the Reactionaries, replaced Tonche as drummer soon afterwards.
 The Minutemen were noted in the California punk scene for a philosophy of "jamming econo"; a sense of thriftiness reflected in their touring and presentation.
 They soon released numerous recordings through SST and their own label, New Alliance Records, while touring with hardcore punk bands like Black Flag and Hüsker Dü.

 In January 1983, Minutemen were asked by ex-Blue Cheer keyboardist and local producer Ethan James to contribute a song to Radio Tokyo Tapes, a compilation named after the Californian studio where James worked.
 The band agreed and contributed three songs to the compilation, with James recording them all for free.
 These three songs, and another five recorded in May 1983 for a total of $50, were included in their 1983 EP Buzz or Howl Under the Influence of Heat.
-The band had recorded solely with SST engineer Spot prior to the recordings.
+The band had recorded solely with SST engineer Spot before the recordings.
 However, they were so impressed by the sessions that they enlisted James to record their next full-length album; Watt later commented: "Ethan, although not knowing us much, tapped right in."
 After their European tour in mid-1983 with Black Flag, Minutemen entered Radio Tokyo Studios in November to record their next studio album.